Statistics

 Birthdays

-Christoper Bowen will be 65 - credited as Mordred in Battlefield
+Christoper Bowen was 65 - credited as Mordred in Battlefield

 Christopher Bowen is a British actor.
 He trained at the Old Vic Theatre School in Bristol and spent three years with the RSC in the 1980s.
 Other theatre credits include the title role in "Macbeth" at theSouthwark Playhouse, Laertes in "Hamlet" at the Young Vic, Veit Kunz in "Franziska" at the Gate Theatre, Oberon in "A Midsummer Night's Dream" for the City of London Festival, Maecenas in "Antony and Cleopatra" at the Haymarket Theatre.